 For professionals in the property management industry, one of the basic steps of insuring the safety of tenants is proper tenant screening.
 Tenants who are sex offenders or criminals of course pose a significant risk to other tenants living on your properties.
 Make sure to perform background checks including a tenant’s criminal history, incarceration history and possible inclusion in sex offender registries.

 Slip and falls are another significant safety hazard a property manager should make sure to take steps to prevent.
 Check all your stairways on a regular basis.
 Make sure there is nothing on the steps that could cause someone to trip and insure that the railing is secure.
 Walkways should also be checked for hazards.
 In the winter, all walkways must be salted to prevent ice from forming.

 Another significant risk is the possible failure of your electrical system.
 If wires become damaged or frayed, they can spark a fire.
-Check the wiring on a routine basis.
+Hire residential electric contractors to check and/or repair the wiring on a routine basis.
 If lights don’t switch on smoothly, it could be an indication of faulty wiring that needs to be repaired or replaced.

 A property manager is a position that requires a lot of responsibility.
 The law requires that a property manager insure that his or her tenants have a safe place to live in while paying rent.
 Never become lackadaisical about checking for safety hazards.
 Make it part of your routine.

 About the Author: Lizzie Weakley is a freelance writer from Columbus, Ohio.
 She went to college at The Ohio State University where she studied communications.
 In her free time, she enjoys the outdoors and long walks in the park with her 3-year-old husky Snowball.
 The information in this article is credited to Rentec Direct.